learn-co-curriculum/ember-crud-lab/README.md

 ## Instructions

+**Note:** In this lab, most of the templates have been provided for you.
+They contain some starter code that our test suite relies on.

 ### Part I: Setting up the Adapter and the Model

 * Install Active Model Adapter addon: `ember install active-model-adapter` in your terminal.